National Filter Registry Finds High Fracture Rates for OptEase and TrapEase IVC Filters

 Kaiser Permanente recently conducted a study to answer the question of how commonly do inferior vena cava filters malfunction when left in place long-term (more than four years).
 This question is highly relevant today, as most medical studies regarding IVC filters have only looked at short term complications, and due to the recent FDA safety notices warning that the risk of device complications may increase the longer these devices are left implanted.

-To answer the question, the authors looked back at all inferior vena cava filters implanted in patients from January 2007 through December 2009 at multiple health care facilities across the United States.
-They then identified all patients who had imaging of the filter taken at four years or more after implantation.
-Of those patients (96), they then evaluated the imaging to determine whether or not the IVC filter had malfunctioned.
+To answer the question, the authors looked at all IVC filters implanted in patients from January 2007 through December 2009 at several health care facilities around the country.
+They categorized the patients who had imaging of the filter done four years or more after the device was implanted.
+There were 96 patients who fit this category.
+The authors then examined the imaging to see if the IVC filter had malfunctioned.

-After reviewing the data, the authors concluded that device complications at four or more years after implantation “are relatively common.”
-They also found that the Cordis OptEase and Trapease IVC filters suffered fracture rates of 37.5% and 23.1%, respectively.
+After looking at the data, the authors determined that, after four years or more after implantation, problems with the device “are relatively common.”
+They also determined the Cordis OptEase and Trapease IVC filters experienced fracture rates of 37.5% and 23.1%, respectively.
 Notably, this is not the first medical study to find that Cordis filters suffer extremely high fracture rates if left in long term.

 According to these medical studies, Cordis IVC filters may expose patients to a substantial risk of complications if left implanted long-term.
 Furthermore, both studies are consistent with recent FDA safety notices suggesting that patients should be evaluated for removal of retrievable IVC filters once the risk of pulmonary embolism has passed.